kix-service-software/kix-frontend/doc/descriptions/context.md

         ContextType.MAIN, ContextMode.DETAILS,
         true, 'object-details-page', ['tickets'], TicketDetailsContext
     );
-    await ContextService.getInstance().registerContext(ticketDetailsContextDescriptor);
+    ContextService.getInstance().registerContext(ticketDetailsContextDescriptor);
 ```

 ### Functionality

 If a page should be shown in the agent portal the context is always the required base for it.
 The application loads the context and its configuration from the configuration cache The component which is defined in the `ContextDescriptor` is loaded and included in the web application content area.
 After the configuration is loaded the context get initialized and the context is now responsible to load objects or execute other needed functionality.

 Components can register a listener on the context to get notified about changes to update theirself.